 Preliminary CEPT position

+Europe proposes

-Recommend that cases of harmful interference reported during the 4 month period that were not resolved by the end of that period should not lead to cancellation of the incoming assignments to space stations provisionally recorded under No. 11.41
+that cases of harmful interference reported during the 4 month period that were not resolved by the end of that period should not lead to automatic cancellation at the end of the period by the Bureau of the incoming assignments to space stations provisionally recorded under No. 11.41.

+To ensure Administrations cooperate in the elimination of harmful interference in respect of satellite networks.

+To provide a process to seek assistance of the Bureau, which in the absence of resolution, shall report to the Board for its consideration.

+To maintain the status of the incoming assignment until the matter is resolved.

+See Subpart B of the ECP

 Background